Kigamba/valuestore/README.md

 This package makes it easy to store and retrieve some values.
 Stores values are saved as a json in a file.

+Support >= PHP 5.0 The parent library support PHP 5.0 only

 It can be used like this:

 ```php